kevinfrydmanesqd/ece-2020-fall-webtech/courses/webtech/project/instructions.md

 * Replace LevelDB with a scalable and distributed alternative (Cassandra, HBase, ...)
 * Any feature of your liking

-Bonuses are expected to be proposed if a large majority of the tasks are implemented.
+Bonuses are expected to be proposed if **the majority of the tasks are implemented**.
 Communicate about the bonus inside the readme file to inform about their existence and usage.